-- 13.1 Competitor's notice is drawn to the use of two courses in this event which may be altered independently as described below. - 13.2 The course may be changed after the start, by adding or removing whole legs. - 13.3 Where the course is changed, flag 'C' will be displayed on the Course Board which will also be amended to show the Mark reference(s) that have been changed as follows (refer Figure 3): - o A diagonal line will be drawn through the deleted Mark reference(s) - Replacement leg(s) will be added, with a solid bar above and below the Mark reference(s) - When the course is changed in this way, a leg will be changed BEFORE any boat has started that leg. - 13.5 The Race Committee will not notify competitors of a course change other than via the Course Board as described above.
+- 13.1 Competitor's notice is drawn to the use of two courses in this event which may be altered independently as described below. - 13.2 The course may be changed after the start, by adding or removing whole legs. - 13.3 Where the course is changed, flag 'C' will be displayed on the Course Board which will also be amended to show the Mark reference(s) that have been changed as follows (refer Figure 3): - Deleted legs: a diagonal line will be drawn through the deleted Mark reference(s) - Additional legs: a solid bar will be shown above and below the Mark reference(s) - 13.4 When the course is changed in this way, a leg will be changed BEFORE any boat has started that leg.

+13.5 The Race Committee will not notify competitors of a course change other than via the Course Board as described above.
 The onus is on every competitor to check the course board for their fleet before starting each leg.
 This alters rule 33.